ankitadhyani/HW-Wireframe/README.md

     2.4. h1 and p
         - color: '#777',
         - background: '#ebebeb'

 3. The width of the section should be:
     section: 495px

+NOTE: The Wireframe expected sharp corners but to make the corners smooth I changed the "border-radius" property for all the elemets of the html page.